CivicActions/guidebook/docs/040-employee-handbook-us/compensation.md

 Any overtime needs to be pre-approved by a manager or member of the management team.

 CivicActions complies with all applicable laws regarding payment of overtime work.
-Overtime is based on the laws of the state in which the employee lives.
+Overtime is based on the laws of the state or province in which the employee lives.